Forwarding, Caching and Congestion Control in Named Data Networks: Experimental Evaluation

 The delay for an Interest Packet request is the difference between the fulfillment time (i.e., time of arrival of the requested Data Packet) and the creation time of the Interest Packet request.
 A cache hit for a data chunk is recorded when an Interest Packet reaches a node which is not a content source but which has the data chunk in its cache.
 When a cache hit occurs, the corresponding metric is incremented by the size of the chunk in cache.

-Figures 6-9 show the delay performance of the algorithms.
+Figures 3-8 show the delay performance of the algorithms.
 It is clear that the Stable Caching VIP Algorithm significantly outperforms all other algorithms tested.
-For instance, for the Abilene topology at $\lambda = 100$ requests/node/sec, the total delay for the VIP algorithm is only $65\%$ of the delay for the closest competitor (LCE-LRU), and only about $42\%$ of the delay for the worst performing algorithm (LCE-FIFO).
-It is worthwhile to note that the delay advantage for the Stable Caching VIP Algorithm is more significant for the Abilene and GEANT topologies, where the availability of multiple paths for forwarding allows the advantages of the VIP algorithm to be more fully realized.
+For instance, for the Abilene topology at $\lambda = 100$ requests/node/sec, the total delay for the VIP algorithm is only $65\%$ of the delay for the closest competitor (LCE-LRU), and only about $45\%$ of the delay for the worst performing algorithm (LCE-UNIF).

-Figures 10-13 show the cache hit performance for the algorithms.
+Figures 9-14 show the cache hit performance for the algorithms.
 Again, the Stable Caching VIP Algorithm has significantly higher total cache hits than other algorithms.
-For the Service topology at $\lambda = 200$ requests/node/sec, the total number of cache hits for Algorithm 2 is about $14\%$ higher than that for the closest competitor (LCE-LRU) and is more than 2.6 times the number of cache hits for the worst performing algorithm (LCE-FIFO).
+For the Fat Tree topology at $\lambda = 60$ requests/node/sec, the total number of cache hits for Algorithm 2 is about $45\%$ higher than that for the closest competitor (LFU) and is almost six times the number of cache hits for the worst performing algorithm (LCE-UNIF).

+Note that age-based caching requires prior knowledge of the data object popularity distribution $\{ p_k\}$, while the potential-based routing algorithm needs to inform all network nodes whenever any node changes its cached contents.
+Neither of these is required for the VIP algorithm, which measures the demand for various content objects, and enforces distributed and dynamic cache selection and cache replacement.

 In sum, the Stable Caching VIP Algorithm significantly outperforms all competing algorithms tested, in terms of user delay and rate of cache hits.